HR-Works/5P-s/devOps/CloudNestio/README.md

 #### Tools:
 Container Orchestration: Kubernetes

-Continuous Integration: Jenkins, CircleCI
+`Continuous Integration`: Jenkins, CircleCI

-Continuous Deployment: Spinnaker, Argo CD
+`Continuous Deployment`: Spinnaker, Argo CD

-Configuration Management: Helm, Ansible
+`Configuration Management`: Helm, Ansible

-Monitoring and Logging: Prometheus, Grafana, Fluentd, Elasticsearch Service Mesh: Istio, Linkerd
+`Monitoring and Logging`: Prometheus, Grafana, Fluentd, Elasticsearch

+`Service Mesh`: Istio, Linkerd

-Version Control: Git, GitHub/GitLab
+`Version Control`: Git, GitHub/GitLab

 The project scope for CloudNest, as described earlier, is to create a scalable and resilient cloud-native application platform for hosting microservices.
 The platform will support automated deployment, scaling, and management of applications.